EVENTS AT SEA

 Carnival Cruise Line

-A passenger is suspected to have fallen overbaord -- he was last seen at 3:30 AM, was reported missing at 7:00 AM, and did not disembark at the end of the cruise in Miami.
+A passenger is suspected to have fallen overboard -- he was last seen at 3:30 AM, was reported missing at 7:00 AM, and did not disembark at the end of the cruise in Miami.
 The story is on-line at: NBC 6 - Miami and at the Sun Sentinel

 Man Overboard